routetehpacketz/cisco-ip-trace/README.md

 ### Known issues/to-do

--Enhanced input validation

 -Range scanning for subnet greater than /24

 -Add prompt for new creds if supplied creds fail on a discovered neighbor

--Fix issue when provided IP is a CDP neighbor and trace doesn't report past core

 -Add support for Cisco Nexus switches with port-channels (just need to work out the command syntax difference)

 -LLDP support

 -Option to output range scan to a CSV file

--Fixed error when <a href="https://github.com/routetehpacketz/cisco-ip-trace/issues/1">the initial port the device is found on is a routed port</a>

 ##### I appreciate any and all feedback.